 Establishing Duty of Care In Healthcare in Ontario

-The first thing you must do in any medical malpractice or medical injury case is to establish the responsible party and determine if that party had an obligation to you as a patient.
+In any medical malpractice or medical injury case, the first step is to identify the responsible party and determine whether that party owed you a duty of care as a patient.

 Why Is Establishing Duty of Care Necessary?